AlexWhoDoes/bell_study/README.md

 # Bell study project
 ### REST-service that provides set of operations for getting, saving, updating organizations, offices and users objects.
+It uses only two Http methods GET and POST.
-### The web service also provides support queries to get the list citizenship with the name of the country and its code, as well as to get a list of document types with the name of the document and its code.
+### The web service provides support queries to get the list citizenship with the name of the country and its code, as well as to get a list of document types with the name of the document and its code.
 To run that application it is requred to have Java 11.

 ___
 # API description